 Packing lunches

-If your school or workplace is in an outbreak area, you may be restricted with packing some fruit and vegetables.
+If your school or workplace is in an outbreak area, you may not be able to pack restricted fruit and vegetables.

-If you are able to move restricted fruit and vegetables ensure they are disposed of in a green waste bin.
+If you are able to move restricted fruit and vegetables, make sure they are disposed of in a green waste bin.

 Lunchbox ideas

-These food ideas for your lunchbox use fruits not restricted or prepared in ways that make them safe from fruit fly.
+These food options for your lunchbox use fruits without restrictions, or fruits prepared in ways that make them safe from fruit fly.

-• Thread fresh melons, like watermelon, honeydew and rockmelon, onto icy pole sticks
+• Fresh melons (watermelon, honeydew and rockmelon) threaded onto icy pole sticks

 • Frozen fruit – try grapes, berries or mango for a refreshing snack

-• Cooked or stewed fruit – add some yoghurt on the side (remember to add an ice pack)
+• Cooked or stewed fruit with some yoghurt on the side – remember to add an ice pack

 • Canned fruit in natural juice or water

-• Dried fruits – not for everyday and keep these serves small (no more than 30g)
+• Dried fruits – not for everyday and keep these serves under 30 g

 • Tuna and wholegrain crackers